estruyf/blog-content/content/speaking/index.md

 title: Speaking
 date: 2019-08-14T19:38:30.000Z
 draft: false
-type: page
+type: speaking
 url: /speaking/
 menu:
   main:
     weight: 2
 preview: /social/ed92cc3e-e397-477e-bb41-26aa62e056e2.png
-description: Elio is a frequent Microsoft-related community event speaker, focusing on topics around M365, SharePoint, Azure DevOps & more.
+description: Elio is a frequent Microsoft-related community event speaker, focusing on topics around M365, GitHub, E2E Testing, Azure, DevOps & more.
 ---

 Elio is a frequent speaker at various Microsoft related community events and conferences.
-In his sessions, he focusses on development-related topics on Microsoft 365, SharePoint and Azure DevOps.
+In his sessions, he focusses on development-related topics on Microsoft 365, GitHub, E2E Testing, Azure, DevOps, and more.

 If you are interested in having Elio speak at your event, you can check out the presentations he can present here at your event: [Sessions](/sessions/).